jamesmml/jamesmml/README.md

 # Hello, my name is James👋

-I am an Engineering Mechanics major passionate about AI/ML and data science.
+I am an Applied Mathematics, Engineering, and Physics major passionate about AI/ML and data science.

 I’m building a strong foundation in applied mathematics, engineering, and physics through my coursework to support this passion.
 My goal is to leverage my scientific background to develop innovative solutions in AI/ML and data science.